The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Contrarily, a study is excluded from the quantitative database for meta-analysis if:

-1. Data were duplicated across publications;
+1. Data are duplicated across publications;

 Coding Procedures